:::

 10.1.
 Operation of the quality assurance system

 10.1.1.
-The laboratory must design and operate a quality assurance system appropriate to the type, range and volume of work performed.
-The quality assurance system must ensure that the required degree of accuracy and precision is achieved, deficiencies are detected and appropriate corrective actions taken.
+The accredited member must design and operate a quality assurance system appropriate to the type, range and volume of work performed.
+The quality assurance system must ensure that the required degree of accuracy and precision is achieved, deficiencies are detected, and appropriate corrective actions taken.

 10.1.4.
-The quality manual must include or make reference to the supporting procedures including technical procedures (also referred to as standard operational procedures (SOPs) and working instructions).
-It must outline the structure of the documentation used in the quality system.
+The quality manual must include or make reference to the supporting procedures including technical procedures (also referred to as standard operational procedures (SOPs) and working instructions (WI)).
+It must outline the structure of the documentation used in the quality management system.

 10.1.5.
 The roles and responsibilities of technical management and the quality manager, including their responsibility for ensuring compliance with the ISTA Rules and this Standard, must be defined in the quality manual.